microsoft/YamUI/src/components/Avatar/Avatar.md

 `Avatar` takes care of setting the alt text for you when you pass the one required attribute, `name`.

-You must provide either an `imageUrl` property or an `initials` property.

 ### Examples

 Without image: